mahendharkanuganti/DevOps-with-AWS-daws78S/important notes for 3 Tier Mini project.md

 # 3 Tier Architecture Mini Project Important Notes and Tips.

-As per the readme files for frontend, backend and MysqlDB, create the instances and configure them. so you will face an issue when you enter below command in backend as it won't complete or connect with backend server.
+As per the readme files for frontend, backend and MysqlDB, create the instances and configure them. so you will face an issue when you enter below command in backend as it won't complete or connect with DB server.

 ```
 mysql -h 172.31.45.116 -uroot -pExpenseApp@1 < /app/schema/backend.sql